holywen/EC-Dockerfiles/README.md

 ###Run a 3 nodes Electric Flow Server Cluster with Docker Compose:

+####Gentle reminder: You'll need to first increase your memory of your docker machine to at least 5 GB, or you'll have really bad performance due to disk swapping.

 Step 1: copy license.xml to conf folder

 Step 2: Run: